Righteye Flounders: Family Pleuronectidae

 Diamond turbot from the Cabrillo Pier in San Pedro

 Size: To 18 inches; most caught off piers are under 12 inches.
+The IGFA World Record fish is listed at 1 Lb 8 oz and was taken in Newport Harbor in 2015.

 Range: Gulf of California, and along the Pacific Coast from Cabo San Lucas, southern Baja California, to Cape Mendocino, northern California.
 Common from Bahía Magdalena, southern Baja California, to Tomales Bay, northern California.